EXCLUSIVE: NY Triple Murderer Threatened Similar Scenario Year Prior, Victim’s Dad Says

 On the day of the shooting, Whitney herself called 911 to report an altercation with Joshua.
 While she was on the phone with dispatchers, gunshots rang out, and the line went silent.
 Police arrived within minutes to find her shot to death outside the home.

-Joshua Fowler then engaged in a brief standoff with troopers, in an attempt to cause a “suicide by cop,” New York State Police.
-Instead, troopers used a TASER device to get the man in custody.
+Joshua Fowler then engaged in a brief standoff with troopers in an attempt to die from “suicide by cop,” New York State Police said.
+Instead, troopers used a TASER device and placed him in custody unharmed.
 He remains at the Rensselaer County jail without bail, facing multiple counts of murder and related charges.

 In a chilling Facebook post years before the killings, Joshua Fowler shared a video titled "When her ex misses her, but she's mine now," that he captioned "Mine now and will be forever."